Summoner-Network/.github/README.md

 ### <img alt="Merge into SDK" src="https://img.shields.io/badge/Merge%20into%20SDK-00bcd4"> Make sure your module can merge into an SDK

 This section explains how to structure your module so that it merges accurately into an SDK build.
-The installer behavior is covered earlier.
+The installation process is covered in [**Contribute your own SDK module**](#-contribute-your-own-sdk-module).
 Here we focus on conventions, layout, imports, and dependency planning.

 <details>
 <summary><img alt="Map" width="16" src="https://cdn.simpleicons.org/textpattern/00bcd4"> <b>Plan your repository layout for merging</b></summary>